 World Press Photo Winner Rob Hornstra to Teach a Three-Day Workshop in Kyiv

 On July 10—12, Dutch photographer, head of the photography department at the Royal Academy of Art, The Hague, Rob Hornstra, will teach a three-day workshop Storytelling: From Concept to Project at the Bird In Flight Photo School.
-Participants will learn to transform an idea into a completed project and different strategies of creating a photo project, as well as how to make sure that the completed series reach the audience.
+Participants will learn to transform an idea into a completed project and different strategies for creating a photo project, as well as how to make sure that the completed series reaches an audience.
 They will also be able to discuss the content and goals of their current project with Hornstra during the workshop.

 To take part in the workshop, you need to have a work in progress with a short draft description, as well as pass a selection after filling out an online application.
 The deadline for submissions is July 3.
 The details about the program and cost of the workshop are available at the Facebook page of the event.